nekoLxver/MemoryGame/README.md

 # MemoryGame
-The simple (maybe even buggy) memory game about Demon Slayer, with JS and Phaser.
+The simple (as simple as buggy) memory game about Demon Slayer, with JS and Phaser.